pathint/reoa/README.md

 There are two possible ways to install the program.

 1. *Install from the Precompiled Execulables*.
-Just copy the binary file to the folder where the executables are located, such as `/usr/local/bin`.
-It is recommended to use `rgpa_linux64_gomp4` which has the OpenMP 4.0 support.
+Just copy the binary file to the folder where the executables are located and rename it as `reoa`, such as `/usr/local/bin`.
+It is recommended to use `reoa_linux64_gomp4` which has the OpenMP 4.0 support.
 See `README.md` under `bin` for further details.

 2. *Compile from the Source Files*.
-Under the `src` folder, run `make` command.
-Then copy the compiled `rgpa` to `/usr/local/bin` or other executable folder.
+Under the `src` folder, run `make` command to compile the sources and run `make install` to install the executables.
+The latter operation may require adminstation privilege (aka. `root`).
+(If `make install` does not work, just copy the compiled `reoa` file and other executables to `/usr/local/bin` or other executable folder).
 If the compilation does not finish successfully, you may need to change the settings in `Makefile` manually.
 See `README.md` under `src` for further details.

 ## License
 This program is free software; it is released under the GNU GENERAL PUBLIC LICENSE Version 3.